The Station landscaping

 Following an open tender process, Daracon Construction was selected to undertake these important works.
-In the coming months, you will notice the removal of pavement, minor demolition works, earthworks, drainage and service connections.
+Demolition of the old paving and asphalt is compete, top soil has been laid and drainage and electrical services installed.

 Works will be limited to 7am to 6pm, Monday to Friday.
 A five-day construction week is part of a more balanced approach to construction deliverables and timelines.

-The work site will be fenced-off during this time, and the temporary car park adjacent to The Station will be closed.
+The work site has been fenced-off during this time, and the temporary car park adjacent to The Station is now closed.